canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R1D77-78.

+**Twitter:RD77-78.
+First Rails capstone evaluation came toda @microverseinc.
+Need to work on fixing some bugs and complete RSpec tests.
+Great feedback from TSE, very detailed and to the point!.
+I Started working on fixing critical bugs and refactoring SQL from controller to model. #rails #webdevelopment #fullstack #100DaysOfCode

 ##R1D74-76.

 **Twitter:RD74-76.
 Feeling exhausted but happy.
 Yesterday I delivered my Rails Capstone @microverseinc.
 Today only half-day work.
 Opening a new branch to work on the known bugs.
 The hard deadline helps to push through your learning gaps!  #rails #webdevelopment #fullstack #100DaysOfCode